 - Coconut oil

-The fats that should be limited are those high in omega-6 fats, such as vegetable oils, and man-made trans fats.
+The fats that should be limited are those high in omega-6 fats, such as vegetable oils, and man-made trans fats such as margarine or hydrogenated fat.
 Saturated fats from unprocessed real foods, including meat and dairy, are always important sources of nutrients but are critical during pregnancy.